scripting/feedBase/readme.md

 ### How it works

-Each user has a single OPML file containing their subscriptions.
+Each feedBase user has a single OPML file containing their subscriptions.
 You can edit the file whenever you like.

 When your list changes your subscriptions are added to a database of the subscriptions of all other Scripting News readers.
 From that we compile a top 100 list so we can see who everyone else subscribes to and find other interesting sites.